 Health Coverage in London & the United Kingdom

-The most important thing you need to know about the medical facilities in the UK is that once you are a resident, the taxes you pay give you access to free healthcare. http://www.dwp.gov.uk/international/medical-services/healthcare-arrangements-for-people/uk-health-services/.
+The most important thing you need to know about the health coverage & medical facilities in the UK is that once you are a resident, the taxes you pay give you access to free healthcare. https://www.dwp.gov.uk/international/medical-services/healthcare-arrangements-for-people/uk-health-services/.

 Enrolling in NHS